nestybox/sysbox/docs/quickstart/storage.md

 /var/lib/docker/volumes/shared-storage/_data on /mnt/shared-storage type shiftfs (rw,relatime)
 ```

 In the example above we used a Docker volume as the shared storage.
-However,
+However, we
-we can also use an arbitrary host directory as the shared storage.
-We need simply
+can also use an arbitrary host directory as the shared storage.
+We need to
-bind-mount it to the system containers.
+simply bind-mount it to the system containers.